pradeep90/examples/README.md

 ## TODO

-+ TODO: ndarray needs to be generic in the dtype as well.
++ TODO: ndarray and torch.Tensor need to be generic in the dtype as well.

++ Add `"strict": true` to `.pyre_configuration`.

 + TODO: Pyre needs to show the `Literal` types.
 Right now, it weakens them to `int`, which means we don't see the exact values: `Revealed type for actual_prediction is tf.Tensor[tf.float32, int]`.